mathewajk/LingTube/youspeak/README.md

 Tools for processing audio speech data from YouTube.

+*[Note: Currently only compatible with OS and tested on English speech.]*

 ## Updates
 * 04/06/21: All scripts and documentation currently under active development